djbob0/Data-Science-Minor/README.md

 | Redo analysis from last year with the new data | [Outcommented code at the bottom of file](2.Learning_on_Machine_Learning/src2/main.py) |
 ## 2.5 Jupyter Notebooks on Machine Learing

-- Done till 3.3 auto MPG regression

-- What kind of proof?
-- Is it necessary?

 In preparation for the test, I started working through all the Machinelearing Notebooks provided on the datascience server.
 Therefore, I simultaneously had the lecture and the notebook open, this way I was able to understand and see the techniques used in the lectures by myself on my own computer.
 The given problems were built up gradually and of course followed the weekly lectures in the same paste.